brouberol/blog/content/essential-tools-p1-discovering-terminal.md

 mnt opt  proc  root  run  sbin  srv  sys  tmp  usr  var
 ```

-Ok so, there is a couple of things in there.
+Ok so, there are a couple of things in there.
 We have talked about home
 directories before, remember?
 It turns out that all the users’ home
 directories are located under the `home` directory.
 As `home` is located
 under `/`, we can refer it via its *<span class="gls"